-Effective January 1, 2021, MERS is implementing several modifications to the way in which defined benefit plans are administered.
+Effective January 1, 2021, MERS is implementing several modifications to the way in which defined benefit, defined contribution and hybrid plans are administered.
 Below you will find an overview of each of the modifications.

 What is Plan Eligibility?

 Plan Eligibility defines which employee classifications are covered by the retirement plan.
 If any employee meets service credit qualification (or, day of work definition) for three months or more in a calendar year, they are considered eligible for membership in MERS and receive service credit regardless of classification of employee, e.g., part-time and temporary.

 Note: All eligible employees must be reported to MERS.

 MERS is providing you with a structured form to help you better define what Plan Eligibility means to you.
 The format will help MERS understand whether your part-time, temporary, seasonal, voter-elected, appointed officials and contract employees are eligible for the retirement plan.